 December 2022 | By Brian Mariotti

-Student Accommodation has been given a new identity by NSW Planning and now goes by the very hip and happening name of ‘co-living’.
+The NSW Department of Planning & Environment has rebranded a lot of what used to fall under the auspices of student accommodation.
 Gone is the term Boarding House which now only applies to affordable accommodation managed by Community Housing Providers (CHPs).

 Most significantly, the additional floor space allowed for these types of developments has decreased from up to 20% extra FSR to a maximum of 10% extra FSR, and this will decrease to zero after 2024 to allow current developments some time to transition to the lower yield potential.

 This will have a big impact on financial feasibility of developments but addresses the mismatch between the additional floor space previously available under the old SEPP, which did not include any additional height.
 Boarding houses operated by CHPs retain the potential for 20% additional floor space to support the provision of affordable housing.
 The other change which will have a big impact are the setback controls which must now meet the relevant controls for residential development and building separation distances which must meet the Apartment Design Guide, bringing co-living in line with regular apartments.

 Another ‘non-discretionary’ control is the requirement for communal open space, which has increased dramatically from 20m² in total to 20% of the entire site area; in tight inner-city sites this may be difficult to achieve.
 Further, landscaped area is now specifically required and must meet the relevant controls for residential development.

 Indoor communal area requirements are stipulated for the first time, increased by 60% to 2% per room from 1.25m² per resident under the City of Sydney DCP controls, which were often referenced for more detailed design controls prior to this recent change.